EnzoBnl/enzobnl/pl.md

 Note: both this 2 lines would have compiled if `Square ` were an *abstract class*.

 #### interface attribute
 Attributes cannot receive any modifier and are by default `public static final`.
-Like for methods, staticity in interface attribute means that it cannot be reached from anccessible from instances.
+Like for methods, staticity in interface attribute means that it cannot be reached from an instance:
+- `sq.name;` does not compile
+- `Square.printName();` compiles

 ### Diamond problem